 - Pricing minimums

 - Processing and fulfillment times

-- Shipping measurements, such as whether products ship by units, cases, containers, or pounds or truckloads
+- Shipping measurements, such as whether products ship in units, cases, containers, pounds or truckloads

 - Special deals or discounts

 - Service and purchase order terms